DJSng-Toolkit/the-library/README.md

 # Technology - Software
 ## Windows feature alternatives
+Software that's mainly used to replace Windows functionalities by optimizing them, doing them differently, etc.
+Some of these may not be able to reverted.

 | Name | Author | Notes |
 | --- | --- | --- |
 | [🏆 Directory Opus](https://www.gpsoft.com.au/) | GP Software | Amazing, customizable explorer alternative for Windows File Explorer, with customizable themes, better program support and generally just better performance. **Paid.** |